dotnet/AspNetCore.Docs/aspnetcore/security/ip-safelist.md

 [!code-csharp[](ip-safelist/samples/Shared/ClientIpSafelistComponents/Filters/ClientIpCheckPageFilter.cs?name=snippet_ClassOnly)]

-In `Startup.ConfigureServices`, the Razor Pages filter is enabled by adding it to the MVC filters collection:
+In `Startup.ConfigureServices`, enable the Razor Pages filter by adding it to the MVC filters collection.
+In the following example, a `ClientIpCheckPageFilter` Razor Pages filter is added.
+A console logger is created for the Razor Pages filter and is assigned to its `Logger` property.

 ::: moniker range=">= aspnetcore-3.0"